For agencies

 Work that doesn't scale

-Your best templates are bespoke builds.
+Your best templates are custom builds.
 But the production model depends on your team being in the loop for every campaign.
 The design quality doesn't translate into margin.

 The handoff story